 The Environmental Engineering Technology - Advanced Diploma program is intended to provide the additional skills and knowledge that engineering and science graduates require to successfully work on environmental assignments such as contaminated sites, water treatment facilities, sustainability management, contaminant hydrogeology, integrated solid waste management, environmental impact assessment, air quality, climate change, resource management, green energy technology projects and health safety and environmental compliance.
 Environmental engineering technologists are on the front lines of environmental protection.
 They apply science, ecology and engineering to minimize the adverse impacts of human activity on the natural world.
 Graduates will have the skills to work in pollution monitoring, environmental audits, environmental management, site assessment and remediation, project management and waste management.

-College of the North Atlantic will seek accreditation for this program from the Canadian Technology Accreditation Board (CTAB) under the mandate of the Canadian Council of Technicians and Technologists.
+College of the North Atlantic will seek accreditation for this program from Technology Accreditation Canada (TAC) under the mandate of the Canadian Council of Technicians and Technologists.

 The college will also seek recognition for graduates including: